NativeScript/nativescript-sdk-examples-js/app/xml-parser/metadata.md

 ---
-title: Application Module - NativeScript JavaScript
+title: XML parser
-description: Application Module provides abstraction over the platform-specific funcitonality.
-This module allows handling application events and creating platform-specific logic.
+description: The XML module provides functionality, which allows parsing an XML content in NativeSciprt.
+The module enables searching for specific attribute and its value or taking the data(e.g. `text` value) locked between the XML elements.
-position: 1
+position: 15
-slug: application
+slug: xml-parser
 ---